If you are new to sailing and sailboats, you may have heard the term “running rigging” and asked yourself: What is it?

-It is essential to practice your reefing technique, so you know how to do it properly.
-Sometimes you can find yourself in a situation with rapidly increasing winds, and you need to reef the sails quickly.
+It is essential to practice your reefing technique so you know how to do it properly.
+Sometimes you can find yourself in a situation with rapidly increasing winds, and you must quickly reef the sails.

-Rule of thumb: If you think it might be a good idea to set a reef, do it.
+Rule of thumb: If you think setting a reef might be a good idea, do it.

 Shaking a reef is the term used when we sail with a reefed sail and want to increase the sail area back to full.

 Hardware used for sail handling and the running rigging